Shaem03/top-plants/README.md

 ## Top N Plants

-I've built api using Flask framework in Python and the Google Maps is integrated with React.
+API using Flask framework in Python and the Google Maps is integrated with React.

 APP URL: `http://65.1.134.254/`